Factual/jackalope/README.md

 ## Github and ZenHub access

 Jackalope helps manage Github issues based on ZenHub boards.
 It therefore requires credentials for a Github account that has access to the corresponding repository, and credential for a ZenHub API account that has access to the corresponding ZenHub boards.
-When using Jackalope from the command line, supply credentials via the file, `github-prod.edn`.
-Example file contents:

-Example credentials file:
+When using Jackalope from the command line, point to your credentials settings with the `--conf` option.
+Example credential file contents:

 ```clojure
 {:auth "some_user:some_password"
  :user "dirtyvagabond"